- Has all the funding for the E-ELT been raised?

 A: Given the geographical proximity between Cerro Paranal — home of the VLT/VLTI and VISTA — and the site chosen for the E-ELT, Cerro Armazones — they are 20 km apart — the future E-ELT observatory will be operated in an integrated fashion with ESO’s Paranal Observatory.
 Adding the transformational scientific capabilities of the E-ELT to the already tremendously powerful integrated VLT observatory guarantees the long-term future of Paranal as the most advanced optical/infrared observatory in the world and further strengthens ESO’s position as the world-leading organisation for ground-based astronomy.
 The synergy between the E-ELT and Paranal will thus be both operational and scientific.
 Other scientific synergies have been identified and will be crucial, in particular with ALMA and the James Webb Space Telescope (JWST), but also with the Square Kilometre Array and the Large Synoptic Survey Telescope.
 The synergy between the E-ELT and the JWST will be very similar to the very successful synergy between the Hubble Space Telescope and ESO’s Very Large Telescope.
 Astronomers have known for many years that to comprehend the Universe, they need to combine observations done at various wavelengths and make observations both in space and on the ground.

 A: In December 2004, the ESO Council defined ESO’s highest priority strategic goal as “the retention of European astronomical leadership and excellence in the era of Extremely Large Telescopes (ELT)”, asking that “the construction of an ELT on a competitive timescale be addressed by radical strategic planning”.
 Following an extensive international review in October 2005 of a first concept study — the OWL project — the ESO project offices conducted a new study in 2006, produced with the help of more than 100 astronomers, to carefully evaluate performance, cost, schedule and risk.
 In November 2006, the results were subject to detailed discussions by more than 250 European astronomers at a conference in Marseille.
-Their enthusiastic welcome paved the way for the decision by the ESO Council to move to the crucial next phase of detailed design of the full facility, which is currently underway.
+Their enthusiastic welcome paved the way for the decision by the ESO Council to move to the crucial next phase of detailed design of the full facility.

 A: The current generation of large telescopes has allowed astronomers to make tremendous discoveries, opening up whole new areas of study.
 For example, the current generation of 8–10-metre class telescopes allowed us to take the first pictures of planets orbiting around other stars.
 Our knowledge in astronomy continues to progress at an incredible pace, answering many questions, but also raising exciting new ones.
 To address these new questions, but to also make discoveries that we cannot even imagine yet, it is necessary to significantly increase the sensitivity and the angular resolution of our facilities.
 This is why astronomers worldwide have shown the need for extremely large telescopes in the 30- to 60-metre range.
-The 40-metre-class mirror turned out to be the minimum diameter needed to achieve some of the driving science cases: to image rocky exoplanets to characterise their atmospheres and to directly measure the acceleration of the expansion of the Universe.
-ESO has thus decided to work towards consolidating a design for a 40-metre-class telescope.
+The 39-metre mirror turned out to be the minimum diameter needed to achieve some of the driving science cases: to image rocky exoplanets to characterise their atmospheres and to directly measure the acceleration of the expansion of the Universe.
+ESO has thus decided to work towards consolidating a design for a 39-metre telescope.

 A: Discovering and characterising planets and protoplanetary systems around other stars will be one of the most important and exciting aspects of the E-ELT science programme.
 This will include not only the discovery of planets down to Earth-like masses using the radial velocity technique, but also the direct imaging of larger planets and possibly even the characterisation of their atmospheres.
 The E-ELT will be capable of detecting reflected light from mature giant planets (Jupiter to Neptune-like) and may be able to probe their atmospheres through low resolution spectroscopy.
 It will also enable us to directly study planetary systems during their formation from protoplanetary discs around many nearby very young stars.
 Furthermore, observations of giant planets in young stellar clusters and star-forming regions will trace their evolution as a function of age.
 Thus, the E-ELT will answer fundamental questions regarding planet formation and evolution, the planetary environment of other stars, and the uniqueness (or otherwise) of the Solar System and Earth.